What Does Cyber Insurance Cover?

 • Assistance with compliance requirements to avoid penalties.

 Not all cyber threats involve hacking.
 Occasionally, cyber criminals will manipulate employees into transferring funds or sharing information.
 These scams, known as social engineering attacks, may be costly.
-Cyber insurance helps protect against the financial losses that occur due to phishing scams, fraudulent wire transfers, and other deceptive attacks.
+Cyber insurance may help protect against the financial losses that occur due to phishing scams, fraudulent wire transfers, and other deceptive attacks, depending on the policy and endorsements.

 Cyber attacks don’t just affect your firm.
 They can also impact your clients, vendors, and business partners.
-If your firm is the one responsible for the breach and exposing their data, they may hold you accountable.
-Cyber insurance provides protection against things like lawsuits, financial damages, and other implications resulting from third-party data breaches.
+If your firm is responsible for the breach or for exposing someone else’s data, they may hold you accountable.
+Cyber insurance provides protection against things like lawsuits, financial damages, and other implications resulting from third-party claims related to the incident.

-After a cybersecurity breach, it’s important to understand what led to it and how to prevent it in the future.
-Many cyber policies include protections for:
+After a cybersecurity breach, it’s important to understand what happened and reduce the chance of repeat events.
+Many cyber policies include support for:

 • Coverage for forensic investigations to determine the source of the breach.